shozab-megatron/ARIMA-Financial-Time-Series/README.md

 ---

-## 🚀 Overview
+## Overview

 In this project, we use historical stock price data for Apple (AAPL) over 10 years and apply time-series modeling techniques to forecast future stock movements.
-We clean and aggregate the data, test for stationarity, and tune an ARIMA model based on ACF/PACF analysis.
-Finally, we visualize the performance of the model by comparing predicted returns against actual data.
+We cleaned and resampled weekly AAPL data, tested for stationarity (ADF), and selected ARIMA(3,0,1) using ACF/PACF lag analysis.
 This project was completed as part of a Google Cloud Qwiklabs module in Machine Learning for Finance.

+> 🧠 Note: This ARIMA forecasting pipeline could be adapted to model time-series patterns in energy markets such as crude oil, natural gas, or electricity pricing — relevant for trading and risk management applications.

 ---

-## 🧪 Tasks Performed
+## Tasks Performed

 - Pulled historical financial data from **Google Cloud Storage** into a Pandas dataframe
 - Cleaned and resampled the data to a **weekly frequency**